 Animal Emergency Clinic of Durham Region is exclusively an ER hospital.
 All annual veterinary exams should be conducted by your family vet.
 If you are unsure if your pet is experiencing an emergency issue, please call our team at 905-576-3031.

 How much does a veterinary exam cost?

 Prices will vary from patient to patient.
 For the most accurate estimate, please reach out to one of our client care specialists.
-Veterinary exams typically consist of a tip-to-tail visual exam, as well as other tests like bloodwork, X-rays and urine sampling.
-Your pet may require additional diagnostics or analysis depending on what the doctor finds.
+Veterinary exams typically consist of a tip-to-tail visual exam.
+Your pet may require additional diagnostics like bloodwork, X-rays and urine sampling depending on what the doctor finds.

 How often should I take my pet to the vet?